chauff/cse1500-web-transcripts/Lecture-3.md

 The last line of this code snippet is also of interest: objects come with **default methods**, and so the natural question should be, where do these methods come from?
 The answer is **prototype chaining** .

 Before looking at prototype-based constructors, here is a quick summary of the basic constructor:

 - Advantage: very easy to use
 - Issues:
   - Not obvious how to use **inheritance**;
   - Objects **do not share** functions (`g2` did not have a `printPlayer` method, but `g1` had);
   - All members are **public** and **any piece of code can be accessed/changed/deleted** (which makes for less than great code maintainability).

-The latter point may not be very obvious, but imagine you are using a particular JavaScript library; if you are not aware of the library' internals, you may inadvertantly overwrite important parts of the code (without ever being informed about it, because that is not how the JavaScript runtime works).
+The latter point may not be very obvious, but imagine you are using a particular JavaScript library; if you are not aware of the library' internals, you may inadvertently overwrite important parts of the code (without ever being informed about it, because that is not how the JavaScript runtime works).
 There must be something else out there, and there is indeed.
 Let's move on to the next design pattern.

 ### Design pattern 2: Prototype-based constructor